 Type B Fabric Bulk Bags

-Type B bags are made from standard polypropylene material just like Type A bags.
+Type B FIBC bags are made from standard polypropylene material just like Type A bulk bags.
 What makes Type Bs different is how they prevent sparks.
 The polypropylene develops a static charge when someone brushes against it in a dusty environment creating a spark.
 A spark in the wrong environment leads to an explosion.
 Type B bags don’t spark.
-These bags have a dissipate or anti-static coating to prevent a disaster like an explosion.
+These bags have a thin coating which allows space between the fabric effectively breaking down the voltage built up in the FIBC fabric <6kV to prevent a disaster like an explosion.

 Type C Fabric Bulk Bags